weiliansong/CS463/README.md

 with the number of external libraries I am allowed to use.
 This way I am less relied on outside sources and can fully utilize the power of the programming language I'm using.

+## Acknowledgements ##
+I would like to thank Thomas Deeter for providing a template script for us to test our custom predicates.

+I would like to thank Edwin Gogzheyang for discussing with me about family relations in general, like what does it mean to be nth cousin k time removed.

+Lastly I would like to thank user3633383 on Stack Overflow for giving me hints on how to implement the cousin() predicate.
+Full link to post is: https://stackoverflow.com/questions/30497704/prolog-general-rule-for-finding-cousins-etc. I did not borrow the concept of nth cousin from the post, as I didn't understand it.